 InboxDollarsis part of a network of sites that are all owned by the same company and are mostly geared toward different countries.
 For example InboxPounds works with the UK.

 Mr. Rebates is the second longest running of these programs, getting their start in 2002.
 They do not have as many stores as CouponCactus but they tend to pay a little bit higher percentage on the stores they do carry.

 What sets them apart is, for anyone you refer to Mr. Rebates, you get a percentage of any cashback offers they earn.
 This goes on FOREVER.
 It really is the best referral program out there.

 CouponCactus has the largest number of online retailers in their click through list and it isn’t even close.
 With over 9,000 stores in their list, CouponCactus has twice as many store options as any of cashback rebate site.

-The reason why they are not listed higher on the list is that they have worse rebate rates than TopCashback and Mr Rebates and a lot less ways to earn cash than Mypoints.
+The reason why CouponCactus not listed higher on the list is that they have worse rebate rates than TopCashback and Mr Rebates and a lot less ways to earn cash than Mypoints.

 While Ebates is not older than MyPoints they are the grandaddy of all the cashback rebate programs.
 This is because when Ebates came on the scene, MyPoints was still mostly a get paid to read e-mails program.

-They offer the most generous signup bonus with a free $10 when you make at least $25 in qualified purchases in the first 90 days.
-This is really easy for most people and a good way to get your feet wet while earning some extra cash.
+They offer a generous signup bonus with a free $10 when you make at least $25 in qualified purchases in the first 90 days.

 While Ibotta focuses on grocery stores, it works with all sorts of retailers so if you are going shopping you should check to see if something you are going to purchase is on their list.

-You might also want to take a look at Checkout 51.
+You might also want to take a look with our Checkout 51 review.
 They work in an almost identical fashion to Ibotta and many times you can submit the same receipt to each service.